Last updated on March 25th, 2023

 Pennsylvania is the 5th most populous, the 33rd most extensive, and the 9th most populated of the 50 states of the United States.
 It is located in the northeastern and Mid-Atlantic regions of the United States.
 Pennsylvania attained statehood on December 12, 1787, becoming the 2nd state to join the union.
-Its six (6) bordering states are New York, Ohio, West Virginia, Delaware, Maryland, and New Jersey.
-See the complete list of the 50 states and their borders here.
+Its six bordering states are New York, Ohio, West Virginia, Delaware, Maryland, and New Jersey.
 Pennsylvania (nicknamed: the Keystone State) has 67 counties.
 The state’s capital is Harrisburg.
+The postal abbreviation for Pennsylvania is PA.
 With these facts about Pennsylvania, let us learn more about its history, economy, geography, people and more.

 1. Pennsylvania was founded by William Penn.
 The name of the state comes from the name of the founder’s father (Admiral William Penn) and not his own.
 The founder William Penn wanted the state to be named “Sylvania”.
 (Sylvania is a Latin word meaning “woodlands.”)

 2. It is one of the thirteen original (Delaware, Pennsylvania, New Jersey, Georgia, Connecticut, Massachusetts, Maryland, South Carolina, New Hampshire, Virginia, New York, North Carolina, and Rhode Island) founding states of the United States.[1,14]

 3. Did you know that of the original thirteen colonies, Pennsylvania is the only that does not border the Atlantic Ocean?
 Along with New Jersey, New York, Delaware and Maryland, Pennsylvania is classified as a Middle Atlantic state.

 Pennsylvania on the map

 4. In October 1682, the younger William brought 360 settlers who believed in religious freedom and a fair government to form this 12th of the 13 English colonies.